pedrou2000/snake_game_assembly/README.md

-# Ssnake Multiplayer Game using Assembly Language
+# Snake Multiplayer Game using Assembly Language

 ## 1. Description of the Project